semack/zx_tape_player/README.md

 ## Public Beta
 Public beta is provided by [Appcenter](https://appcenter.ms).
 Beta builds are available for Android users only and **not available for Apple users yet** regarding the complication of making the iOS AdHoc builds for new testers.

-Android users can download test builds using following [link](https://install.appcenter.ms/users/semack-owd8/apps/zxtapeplayer.android/distribution_groups/testershttps://install.appcenter.ms/users/semack-owd8/apps/zxtapeplayer.android/distribution_groups/testers).
+Android users can download test builds using the following [link](https://install.appcenter.ms/users/semack-owd8/apps/zxtapeplayer.android/distribution_groups/testershttps://install.appcenter.ms/users/semack-owd8/apps/zxtapeplayer.android/distribution_groups/testers).

 ## Contribute
 Contributions are welcome!
 Just open an Issue or submit a PR.